-- (b) at an approved servicing station which is competent to service them, maintains proper servicing facilities and uses only properly trained personnel55. - (10) An Administration which approves new and novel inflatable liferaft arrangements pursuant to section 7.2 may allow for extended service intervals on the following conditions- - (a) the new and novel liferaft arrangement has proved to maintain the same standard, as required by testing procedure, during extended service intervals. - (b) the liferaft system shall be checked on board by certified personnel at intervals set out in subsection (9)(b). - (c) service at intervals not exceeding five years shall be carried out in accordance with the recommendations of the IMO^{56.} - (11) An Administration which permits extension of liferaft service intervals in accordance with subsection (10) shall notify the IMO of such action in accordance with Regulation 5(b) of Chapter I of SOLAS. - (12) All repairs and maintenance of inflated rescue boats shall be carried out in accordance with the manufacturer's instructions; emergency repairs may be carried out on board the ship; however, permanent repairs shall be effected at an approved servicing station.
+- (10) An Administration which approves new and novel inflatable liferaft arrangements pursuant to section 7.2 may allow for extended service intervals on the following conditions- - (a) the new and novel liferaft arrangement has proved to maintain the same standard, as required by testing procedure, during extended service intervals. - (b) the liferaft system shall be checked on board by certified personnel at intervals set out in subsection (9)(b). - (c) service at intervals not exceeding five years shall be carried out in accordance with the recommendations of the IMO62. - (11) An Administration which permits extension of liferaft service intervals in accordance with subsection (10) shall notify the IMO of such action in accordance with Regulation 5(b) of Chapter I of SOLAS. - (12) All repairs and maintenance of inflated rescue boats shall be carried out in accordance with the manufacturer's instructions; emergency repairs may be carried out on board the ship; however, permanent repairs shall be effected at an approved servicing station.